-(Best months for planting Sweet corn in New Zealand - temperate regions)
+(Best months for growing Sweet corn in New Zealand - temperate regions)

 September: sow after risk of frost